 - Personalising, adapting and scaffolding our curriculum provision to ensure all pupils are able to access it.
-This is evidenced through IPMs/CPMs and where a child has an EHCP.
-We set clear, individual targets and outcomes for each child. - Teachers scaffold and adapt their teaching, lesson content and expected outcomes, whilst maintaining high aspirations for all pupils. - Working in different configurations e.g. whole class, small group, paired or where necessary some 1:1 support.
+This is evidenced through IPMs and the school provision map and where a child has an EHCP.
+We set clear, individual targets and outcomes for each child. - Teachers scaffold and adapt their teaching, lesson content and expected outcomes, whilst maintaining high aspirations for all pupils. - Working in different configurations e.g. whole class, small group, paired or where necessary some 1:1 support is required.
 (Please note: the 1:1 model for supporting children is not a sustainable or desired approach from many reasons.
-Where a child's needs require significant levels of support there will always be in-depth discussion with parents and carers about how this is achieved.) - The classroom and learning environments support access and engagement for all, we have dyslexia friendly classrooms and approaches and visual timetables in all classes. - Staff giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, scribing, etc. - Adapting our allocation/deployment of resources and staffing to meet emerging or ongoing need and in response to SEMH needs of pupils, where they may present safety concerns. - Using recommended aids and making adaptations, such as providing access to ICT equipment with Clicker 8, coloured overlays, visual timetables, larger font, etc. - Providing alternative spaces for a child to work, which will enable them to access learning more easily, for example, they may have their own work station in and/or outside of the classroom. - Teachers and TAs support children in a variety of ways so they can access learning which has been carefully planned for them.
+Where a child's needs require significant levels of support there will always be in-depth discussion with parents and carers about how this is achieved.) - The classroom and learning environments support access and engagement for all, we have dyslexia friendly classrooms and approaches and visual timetables in all classes. - Staff giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, scribing, etc. - Adapting our allocation/deployment of resources and staffing to meet emerging or ongoing need and in response to SEMH needs of pupils, where they may present safety concerns. - For a few children, it may be appropriate to consider whether their needs would be best met in out Bamboo Room class.
+This is an adapted classroom provision, where pupil numbers are very low.
+It is staffed by one HLTA (Higher Level Teaching Assistant) and three TAs for each session.
+The lead teacher for Bamboo Room is Miss Kate Lloyd.

+- Using recommended aids and making adaptations, such as providing access to ICT equipment with Clicker 8, coloured overlays, visual timetables, larger font, etc. - Providing alternative spaces for a child to work, which will enable them to access learning more easily, for example, they may have their own work station in and/or outside of the classroom. - Teachers and TAs support children in a variety of ways so they can access learning which has been carefully planned for them.
 Sometimes the purpose of the session will be organised so a child achieves success in an area without any adult input, this is essential to develop the independence all children require. - Following and implementing reasonable recommendations for a child, from external professional reports.